Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 On an individual level, our after death destiny will be determined by what we did with Joshua of Nazareth and his teachings.
 And of course, if we lived by the darkness of violence, then so likely will our end be in this life as well as our experience after we leave our bodies - see Our Chosen Destiny.
 Furthermore, if it is true that God allows us to set our after-death destiny by our choices in this life, then know this - the Judge will evaluate this one thing, "how well did you listen to me...how well did you love other people like I asked"?
 And no, dear reader, love will NEVER FORCE anyone to accept something about God, nor will it EVER use violence to achieve it ends.

 On a collective level, all of humanities self-created problems would be solved if we listened to the right leader, and there is only One Right Leader appointed by the Creator...browse this web site to find out who he is and what he wants.
+Unlike Muhammad, the Creator's appointed Leader never says anything that can be used to justify violence against other human beings.
 Sadly, Muslims are taught to make the true Light into something less than he himself says he is...[text version of the video which demonstrates that what Muslims are taught about Joshua of Nazareth is false.]